snake-345/jcarouselLazyLoading/README.md

 }
 ```
 In waitFunction you may waiting any content.
-Also you may use any third-party plugin for waiting images loading in waitFunction(for example imagesLoaded https://github.com/desandro/imagesloaded)
+Also you may use any third-party plugin for waiting content loading in waitFunction(for example imagesLoaded https://github.com/desandro/imagesloaded)